-What is it: Otogizoushi
+What is: Otogizoushi

 - “Natsume Yuujinchou” – A series that explores the relationship between humans and spirits.